PhantomCybernetics/phntm_bridge_server/README.md

 ### Registering a new Robot

-Fetching https://bridge.phntm.io:1337/robot/register?yaml registers a new robot and returns a default configuration YAML file for your phntm_bridge.
+Fetching `https://register.phntm.io/robot?yaml` (GET) registers a new robot and returns a default configuration YAML file for your phntm_bridge.
 This uses robot_config.templ.yaml as a template.

-Calling https://bridge.phntm.io:1337/robot/register?json also registers a new robot, but returns a JSON.
+Calling `https://register.phntm.io/robot?json` also registers a new robot, but returns a simplyfied JSON.

+> [!NOTE]
+> The `register.phntm.io` hostname is geographically load-balanced and will return configuration with a Cloud Bridge host nearest to you.

 ### Registering a new App

-Fetching https://bridge.phntm.io:1337/app/register registers a new App on this server and returns a JSON with generated app id and a secret key.
-Phntm Web UI forks and other services using this API are considered individual apps and need to refister first
+Fetching `https://register.phntm.io/app` (GET) registers a new App on this server and returns a JSON with generated app id and a secret key.
+Phntm Web UI forks and other services using this API are considered individual apps and need to be registered first.

 ### Server status

-https://bridge.phntm.io:1337/info (protected with admin password) \
+`https://us-ca.bridge.phntm.io:1337/info` (GET, protected with admin password) \
-Provides various statistical information about the server utilization.
+Provides various statistical information about the server instance utilization.

+### File Uploader API

+The File Receiver server shipped with Coud Bridge comes with its own REST API for handling file uploads and cache cleanup:
+`https://us-ca.bridge.phntm.io:1336/upload` (POST) receives one file chunk at the time; expects params `file` and `json` {fileUrl, idRobot, authKey}
+`https://us-ca.bridge.phntm.io:1336/complete` (POST) combines uploaded chunks; expects params `json` {idRobot, authKey, fileUrl, totalParts}
+`https://us-ca.bridge.phntm.io:1336/clear_cache` (POST) clears robot's server file cache; expects params `json` {idRobot, authKey}

 ## TURN/STUN Server
-Phntm Cloud Bridge needs to be accompanied by a TURN server which provides a backup connectivity when P2P link is not available between peers, such as when teleoperating a robot from a different network.
+Phantom Cloud Bridge needs to be accompanied by a TURN server which provides a backup connectivity when P2P link is not available between the peers, such as when teleoperating a robot from a different network.
 This can be installed on a separate machine with a public IP.
+Secure ICE credentials for each robot are generated during registration and synced with the ICE servers listed in the Cloud Bridge's config file.

 ### Install Coturn
 Coturn is a popular open-source TURN server, more at https://github.com/coturn/coturn